QuentinRa/blog.quentinra.dev/info/android/index.md

 * `importantForAccessibility`: if this element is just decorative, you can set it to no
 </details>

+> **Remainder**: try to rotate the screen, and see if the view is still fine.
+If not, you may use a ScrollView, disable rotation...

 <hr class="sl">

 ## Layout Editor